railwayapp/docs/src/docs/guides/django.md

 pip freeze > requirements.txt
 ```

+**Note:** It's only safe to run the command above in a virtual environment, else it will freeze all python packages installed on your system.

 With these changes, your Django app is now ready to be deployed to Railway!

 ## Deploy Django App on Railway